Microsoft Entra EAM

 - Log in to your Microsoft Entra Admin Center as an administrator.

-- Navigate to App registrations > New registration.
+- Go to App Registrations > New Registration.

 - Configure the registration: